vincentrramos/vincentrramos.github.io/_pages/publications.md

 ## Works in Progress

-### On the Causes and Consequences of Labor Market Precarity <br> (Dissertation Chapters-Works in Progress):
+### On the Causes and Demographic Consequences of Employment Uncertainty <br> (Dissertation Chapters-Works in Progress):

-**On Fertility Intentions Under Future Caregiving and Employment Uncertainties: Evidence from a Vignette Experiment **<br>with Michaela Kreyenfeld, Enrique Alonso Perez, Paul Gellert, Jan Paul Heisig, and Julie O'Sullivan<br>_ongoing_
+**1. On Fertility Intentions Under Future Caregiving and Employment Uncertainties: Evidence from a Vignette Experiment**<br>with Michaela Kreyenfeld, Enrique Alonso Perez, Paul Gellert, Jan Paul Heisig, and Julie O'Sullivan<br>_ongoing_

 <details>
   <summary>Brief Abstract</summary>